 Eligibility can also change throughout the year in various ways:

 - Some policies may not follow a calendar year and have a benefit year of July to June for example.
 It is important to know that the patient’s deductible, out of pocket costs, and the calendar period of the plan.

 - Maintain open lines of communication with patients about job changes, and how it will affect their insurance coverage.
 Do they have a grace period?
 Are they going to utilize COBRA coverage?
 Will there be new insurance?

 - Since the application process for Medicaid can be extensive and requires considerable follow up by the patients, providers may have patients who become eligible for Medicaid throughout different times of the year.
 Be mindful to communicate with the patients about where they are in the process with obtaining any new policies.

-At Missing Piece, we complete a comprehensive eligibility and benefit verification process prior to the initiation of services and ongoing verifications.
-We clearly explain benefit details to providers, so they can offer services within the scope of the benefit limitations.
-Reach out to learn more about this and other financial obligations we can help with such as deductibles, copays, and out of pocket maximums.
-Contact us at 765-628-7400 or firstname.lastname@example.org.
+At Missing Piece, we complete a comprehensive ABA insurance eligibility verification process prior to the initiation of services.
+We also do ongoing verifications.
+We clearly explain benefit details to providers so they can offer services within the scope of the benefit limitations.
+Reach out to learn more about this and other financial obligations we can help with, such as deductibles, copays, and out- of- pocket maximums.
+Contact us at 765-628-7400 or email@example.com.

 Don’t skip this critical step in the revenue cycle!